thinkjs/en.thinkjs.org/3.0/config.md

 #### Can congiguration in config.js and adapter.js use the same key？

 `No`.
-Because congurations from config.js and adapter.js will be merged, configuration with the same key will be overrided.
+Because configurations from config.js and adapter.js will be merged, configuration with the same key will be overridden.

 #### How to view the merged config？

-System will merge config.js and adapter.js configurations on startup, the final config will be save into `runtime/config/[env].json` file, for example if the current evn is `development`, then the config file will be `runtime/config/development.json`.
+System will merge config.js and adapter.js configurations on startup, the final config will be save into `runtime/config/[env].json` file, for example if the current env is `development`, then the config file will be `runtime/config/development.json`.

 Config will be convert to string using `JSON.stringify` and save as file, becuase JSON.stringify doesn't support regular expression or function, so these value will not be visible.